cosmoSwiller/movingNav/README.md

 moving-nav
 ==========

-A navigational div that moves horizontally with user scroll
+A navigational div that moves and animates vertically with user scroll